benjithaimmortal/monjibram/_posts/0000-00-00-await-a-second.md

 > returns a promise

 then I just ignore the potential headache that promises would bring.
 Promises are a confusing API that is difficult for experts, and difficult code is the enemy of readable code.
+So there's only one more case in which I'd use one.

 ## Thanks for awaiting
 You've been patient, and a treasure `await`s you.
 It's wrapped in an `async` function (short for _asynchronous_).
 In fact, if you forget the `async` part, JS will throw a special error just for you.